lostjared/acidcam-gpu/README.md

 #### Building without CUDA (pure OpenGL build)

-If you do not have an NVIDIA GPU, cannot install the CUDA toolkit, or want to build against a stock OpenCV (no CUDA modules), configure ACMX2 with `-DWITH_CUDA=OFF`.
+If you do not have an NVIDIA GPU, cannot install the CUDA toolkit, or want to build against a stock OpenCV 5 installation (no CUDA modules), configure ACMX2 with `-DWITH_CUDA=OFF`.
 The engine falls back to the OpenGL/SDL2 shader path — all shader-based features continue to work; only the CUDA GPU filter stack is omitted.